Left Continue shopping

 One surefire way of becoming a healthier version of yourself is to cut out, or certainly cut down on, sugar.
 The sweet stuff has been implicated in so many health conditions, from cancer and heart disease to diabetes and obesity.

-This year, we learned that the sugar industry has been part of a 50-year cover-up of the detrimental health effects of sugar.
-It was a tale of deceit and corruption so egregious as to be the basis for a Hollywood film.
+The sugar industry has been part of a 50-year cover-up of the detrimental health effects of sugar.
+It is a tale of deceit and corruption so egregious as to be the basis for a Hollywood film.

 If you’re in any doubt about the dangers of sugar, read Gary Taubes’ eye-opening book The Case Against Sugar.
 Once you quit, you’ll never go back.